philsf-biostat/SAR-2023-016-BH/README.md

-# Time-adjusted effect of socioeconomic status in mortality rates after brain injury: retrospective cohort
+# Time-adjusted effect of socioeconomic status in mortality rates after brain injury: cohort study

 To determine the effect of socioeconomic status of the neighborhood on mortality of patients with brain injury, accounting for time-dependent covariates.